irssi/irssi.github.io/documentation/settings/index.markdown

 {:#join_auto_chans_on_invite}
 ` join_auto_chans_on_invite = ON `

-> Automatically join a channel when invited to it.
+> Automatically join a channel when invited to it, if that channel was previously added to the autojoin list (`/channel add -auto`).
->
-> TODO - Does this only work with channels on the /channel add -auto list?

 {:#kick_first_on_kickban}
 ` kick_first_on_kickban = OFF `